 Granted, Christmas Creep causes the holidays to arrive earlier each year.
 Retailers anxious for holiday sales rush the season.
 In September, Costco erected a Winter Wonderland of snowmen, penguins, and trees.
 Amazon launched Prime Days for early shopping in October.
 Sirius/XM radio premiered its holiday channels on November 1.
 And we are the midst of 40—count them, 40—new movies on Hallmark’s Countdown to Christmas and Miracles of Christmas.

-I’ve always resisted the holiday madness, observing the day after Thanksgiving as my personal advent of the holiday season.
-However, I’ve experienced a Scrooge-like change of heart.
+Personally, I have always resisted the Hallowthankmas madness, choosing to observe the day after Thanksgiving as the advent of the holiday season.
+However, this year I have experienced a Scrooge-like change of heart.

-I’m decking the halls, listening to Christmas music, and singing carols.
-Eight Nativity Scenes adorn my office.
-An old fashioned, candle ornament is plugged into an outlet, bubbling merrily away.
-I’ve been sipping eggnog since early-November.
-If I had some chestnuts, they would be roasting on an open fire.
+Therefore, this year I have decided to celebrate an early Christmas.
+I’m decking the halls and listening to holiday music.
+Eight Nativity Scenes adorn my office with a plugin, bubbling, candle ornament.
+I’ve been sipping eggnog since mid-November, and if I had some chestnuts, they would be roasting on an open fire!